martins-jean/Real-time-data-processing-in-AWS/README.md

   <summary>
     Required setup
   </summary>
-  1. Create a bucket in S3 for the Apache Flink application and use GitHub Desktop to upload the two .jar files to it. <br>
+  1. Create a bucket in S3 for the Apache Flink application and use GitHub Desktop to upload the AnomalyDetection.jar file to it. <br>
   2. Create an EC2 instance called "Wind Turbine Simulator".
 </details>